Unbased rational homotopy theory: a Lie algebra approach

-By Theorem 9.7 of \cite{dwyer_spalinski}, once it is shown that $\curvedLie_*$ is a CMC with the model structure of Definition \ref{def_model_structure_of_curved_Lie}, Theorem \ref{thm_main} will have been proven.
-To this end, first it is noted that despite the functor $(-)\coprod \mathfrak{h}$, for some fixed $\mathfrak{h}$, not being exact (see Remark \ref{remark_not_exact}) it does have the following redeeming property.
+By \cite[Theorem 9.7]{dwyer_spalinski}, once it has been shown that $\curvedLie_*$ is a CMC with the model structure of Definition \ref{def_model_structure_of_curved_Lie}, Theorem \ref{thm_main} will have been proven.
+To this end, it is first noted that despite the functor $(-)\coprod \mathfrak{h}$, for some fixed $\mathfrak{h}$, not being exact (see Remark \ref{remark_not_exact}) it does have the following redeeming property.

-\begin{lemma} Given a weak equivalence, $(f,\alpha ):\mathfrak{g}_1\to\mathfrak{g}_2$ of $\curvedLie_*$, for a fixed $\mathfrak{h}$
+\begin{lemma} Given a weak equivalence, $(f,\alpha )\colon \mathfrak{g}_1\to\mathfrak{g}_2$ of $\curvedLie_*$, for a fixed $\mathfrak{h}$

-is a weak equivalence too. \end{lemma} \begin{proof} Since the morphism $(f,\alpha )$ is a weak equivalence, there exists filtrations on $\mathfrak{g}_1$ and $\mathfrak{g}_2$ such that the induced morphism on the associated graded algebras is a quasi-isomorphism.
-These filtrations induce filtrations on the coproducts with the fixed curved Lie algebra $\mathfrak{h}$, and the associated graded algebras are clearly quasi-isomorphic via the induced morphisms. \end{proof}
+is a weak equivalence too. \end{lemma} \begin{proof} The morphism $(f,\alpha )$ is a weak equivalence and so there exist filtrations, $F$ and $G$, on $\mathfrak{g}_1$ and $\mathfrak{g}_2$, respectively, such that the induced morphism on the associated graded algebras is a quasi-isomorphism.
+The filtrations $F$ induces a filtration on the $\mathfrak{g}_1\coprod \mathfrak{h}$ given by

+Likewise, $G$ induces a filtration, $\tilde{G}$, on $\mathfrak{g}_2\coprod \mathfrak{h}$.
+The associated graded algebras of the coproducts are clearly quasi-isomorphic via the induced morphisms. \end{proof}

-Now, enough auxiliary results have been developed to prove the remaining axioms of a model category, i.e. the lifting and the factorisation properties.
-The proofs of the lifting axioms rely on the next lemma which is proven with methods based upon that of \cite{positselski} which in turn are based upon constructions originally performed in \cite{hinich_stacks} in the proof of a similar lemma named op. cit. the `Key Lemma'.
+Now, enough auxiliary results have been developed to prove the remaining axioms of a model category, i.e.~the lifting and the factorisation properties.
+The proofs of the lifting axioms rely on the next lemma which is proven with methods based upon those of Positselski \cite{positselski} which in turn are based upon constructions originally performed by Hinich \cite{hinich_stacks} in the proof of a similar lemma named op.~cit.~the `Key Lemma'.

-\begin{lemma} Let $A$ be a unital cdga, $\mathfrak{g}$ be a pseudo-compact curved Lie algebra and $f:A\to\mathcal{C}(\mathfrak{g})$ be a surjective morphism.
+\begin{lemma} Let $A$ be a unital cdga, $\mathfrak{g}$ be a pseudo-compact curved Lie algebra and $f\colon A\to\mathcal{C}(\mathfrak{g})$ be a surjective morphism.
 Consider the pushout